(possible synonyms :

 Peter Mackey & Stella Crossley

-This Caterpillar of Calliteara horsfieldii is yellow with a grey back and a prominent black band on the first abdominal segment.
+The Caterpillar of Calliteara farenoides is yellow with a grey back and a prominent black band on the first abdominal segment.
 The caterpillar has an orange head and is covered in long pale yellow hairs.
 These include four tussocks on the back of each of the first four abdominal segments, and a longer spike of hairs on the tail.
+This caterpillar was feeding on

 The larva photographed here from Port Moresby (New Guinea) was found on: